 Should You Use Flexible Solar Panels?

-- For portability and ease of installation: Flexible panels are unmatched.
+- For portability and ease of installation: Unmatched are the flexible panels.

-- For long-term durability and efficiency: Rigid panels remain the better choice.
+- For long-term durability and efficiency: The rigid ones remain superior.

-Ask Yourself: Is the trade-off between flexibility and efficiency worth it for your application?
+Your turn: is the balance between flexibility and efficiency worth it for your ability?